Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Introduction

 \begin{itemize} \item \textbf{Composition:} we will write $a\circ b$ as $ab$. \item \textbf{Inverse} we will write $s^{-1}$ as $\iv{s}$ and $\iv{st}=\iv{s}\cdot\iv{t}$. \item \textbf{Conjugation:} we will write $\iv{b}ab$ as $a^b$ and then $\iv{(a^b)}=\iv{a}^b$. \item \textbf{Relations:} we will use the higher braid relation of rank $m$:

 In particular, we will often use commutation relation $\Co=\Br^2$ and usual braid relation $\Br=\Br^3$.
-And the only other higher rank braid relation we will consider in this paper is $\Br^4$, which we will denoted by $\on{Sb}$. \item There is a partition $\sun=\yue\cup\kui$ and $\vortex$ is the same set of $\kui$ but equipped with $\ZZ/_2$-symmetry. \end{itemize}
+And the only other higher rank braid relation we will consider in this paper is $\Br^4$. \item There is a partition $\sun=\yue\cup\kui$ and $\vortex$ is the same set of $\kui$ but equipped with $\ZZ_2$-symmetry. \end{itemize}